 Diploma Therapeutic Counselling, The Mary Ward Centre, London

 BA Hons Humanities, Middlesex University

-In addition to my private practice, I have worked as an integrative therapist in the South London and Maudsley Psychological Therapies Service at Guy's Hospital, and in the Counselling Service at Goldsmiths University, counselling staff and students.
+In addition to my private practice, I have worked as an integrative therapist in the South London and Maudsley Psychological Therapies Service, and at a University Counselling Service, counselling staff and students.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.